Check in: Unit 1 - Setup

 This unit shows you how to set up your development environment and deploy to Netlify.
 Skip ahead to Unit 2 if you are already comfortable with your environment and workflow.

-Set up IDX
+Set up StackBlitz

 -